Freeport-7/Freelancer-LUA-Scripting-Proof-of-Concepts/README.md

   Usage:
   > file.write("lua.scene.log", "Play the lightning animation... now!")
   >
   **Simple.. write a new line to the specified file without overwriting anything.
-You can pass a relative path in the filename variable but it will otherwise output to the EXE folder by default.**
+You can pass a relative path in the filename parameter but it will break chat logging (it dumps the entire externalmsg.txt file).
+It outputs to the EXE folder by default.**

 ##
 ***qlog()*** A function that simplifies all logging into one easy command.
 All lines are written to the *lua.scene.log* file in the EXE folder.